chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the process of learning Buddhism, in the process of generating bodhicitta, learning and cultivating the three ways, in the process of really starting to practice, even nightmares, headaches are all eliminating karmic obstacles.
 We must understand this, not talk about learning If you become a Buddha, you will not get sick.
 That is impossible, and it is also a misunderstanding of the Master, the Three Jewels, and the cause and effect.

+##### （14）Laziness

+laziness, slothfulness

-(14) Laziness Laziness is laziness.
+Laziness Laziness is laziness.
 Laziness is divided into two aspects: for good deeds, unwillingness to do it is a kind of laziness;

 To be unwilling to put an end to evil is another kind of slack.